- Bette Davis Picnic Area

 Chatsworth Reservoir is a DWP property which has not held water since the 1971 Sylmar earthquake.
 We hope some day it will be refilled and birds will once again be able to rest here during migration and local species can set up housekeeping again.
 In the meantime, SFVAS has suspended all walks to the Reservoir.

 Over 280 species have been seen at Hansen Dam, which holds the record for most species seen in a day in the San Fernando Valley at 120.
 It is a huge area with lots of varied habitat.
-Patricia Bates leads regular walks here on the fourth Saturday of the month.
-Watch our calendar for confirmation and details.
+There have been occasional bird walks or field trips here.
+Watch our calendar for forthcoming trips.
+Hansen Dam has an undeserved reputation of being unsafe.
+There should be no problem if you are in a group, but women should probably not bird here alone.
+For more information, contact Jim Hardesty at 818-346-6712.

 Malibu Creek State Park